shenef/Boktai-Speedrunning/src/shinbok/any.md

 Proceed in the ↗️ direction & use ![icon][frost_lens] Frost Lens to extinguish the candle.
 Go back to the puzzle room, then take the ↘️ path once & ↗️ path twice.

-- Replenish life.
 - Equip ![icon][rapier]
 Rapier.
-- Put all stat points in STR.
+- Put all stat points in STRG.
+- Replenish life.

 ### <span class="boss">Sabata</span>

+#### 1st phase

+- Lure Sabata by knocking on the block next to you.
+- Attack with ![icon][rapier]
+Rapier to force him to do his spinning attack.
+- Evade with ![icon][dash]
+Dash, then hit the dark spread with ![icon][rapier]
+Rapier to stun him.
+- Hit Sabata with a 3-hits combo using ![icon][rapier]
+Rapier.
+- Repeat until phase 2.

+#### 2st phase

-- _Expected to have a total of 40 STR_
+- Move the camera to keep track of Sabata.
-- _Expected 3rd hit from a sword pattern attack is 55 (compared to 51 in Any% WR) during the 1st phase_
+- When he stops moving, go to him and attack with ![icon][rapier]
+Rapier.

+#### 3rd phase

+- At the start you can hit the dark spread to stun him.
+- Then use ![icon][dark_trans] Dark Trans to finish him.

 ## REWRITING IN PROGRESS